A linear model of separation for western boundary currents with bathymetry and stratification: Construction of Ekman boundary layers

-Plugging these expressions into the system for $(\mathsf{U}'_x, \mathsf{U}'_y)$, we find eventually \be =0. \ee Computing the determinant of the $2\times 2$ matrix in the left-hand side, we obtain after some simplification the characteristic equation \be r^2 + \dfrac{1}{\varepsilon^2} + \delta^2 r \bigg(r + \dfrac{1}{i \om \varepsilon^2 \delta^2}\bigg)\bigg(\dfrac{\tilde s^2}{\tilde c^2} - \dfrac{\xi_y^2}{\lambda^2 \tilde c^2}\bigg) = 0.\ee It follows from the expressions of $\tilde c, \tilde s$ that (after multiplication by $\lambda^2$) the left-hand side is indeed a polynomial of degree 6 in $\lambda$.
+Plugging these expressions into the system for $(\mathsf{U}'_x, \mathsf{U}'_y)$, we find eventually \be =0. \ee Computing the determinant of the $2\times 2$ matrix in the left-hand side, we obtain after some simplification the characteristic equation \be r^2 + \dfrac{1}{\varepsilon^2} + \delta^2 r \bigg(r + \dfrac{1}{i \om \varepsilon^2 \delta^2}\bigg)\bigg(\dfrac{\tilde s^2}{\tilde c^2} - \dfrac{\xi_y^2}{\lambda^2 \tilde c^2}\bigg) = 0.\ee It follows from the expressions of $\tilde c, \tilde s$ that (after multiplication by $\lambda^2\tilde c^2$) the left-hand side is indeed a polynomial of degree 6 in $\lambda$.
 We emphasize that this expression is exact: at this stage, no approximation has been made.

-We now look for roots $\lambda$ such that $|\lambda|\gg 1$.
-For such roots, we may approximate $\tilde s$, $\tilde c$ by $s$ and $c$ respectively, so that the equation for $r$ becomes \be r^2 + \frac{s^2}{i\om \varepsilon^2 c^2} r + \frac{1}{\varepsilon^2}=0. \ee Note that this equation no longer depends on the value of the aspect ratio; we merely assumed that $\delta\ll 1$.
+We now look for roots $\lambda$ such that $|\lambda|\gg 1$ and $| \lambda| \gg | \xi|$.
+For such roots, we may approximate $\tilde s$, $\tilde c$ by $s$ and $c$ respectively.
+Expanding the last term in \eqref{determinant} and assuming that $\delta\ll 1$, the equation for $r$ becomes \be r^2 + \frac{s^2}{i\om \varepsilon^2 c^2} r + \frac{1}{\varepsilon^2}=0. \ee Note that this equation no longer depends on the value of the aspect ratio.
 The discriminant of the equation is

 Since we have assumed that $|\om\varepsilon| \ll 1$, we find that the second term is negligible, and therefore the roots of \eqref{determinant-approche} are given by

 For each value of $r=r_i$, we find two distinct roots $\pm \lambda_i$ by recalling that $r= i \om - \nueff \lambda^2 + O(\lambda \nu)$.
 Keeping only the roots with positive real parts and noticing that $|r_1| \gg |\om|$, we obtain eventually